yugn27/atel/_posts/2016-10-07-documentation.md

 ---
 layout: post
 title: Documentation
-description: Documentation will have all the features, so that only you can read it.
+description: About all the features
 categories: general
 ---